 Tourism spending patterns in uMhlathuze are slowly declining.
 An increase was seen during year 2013 where more tourism spend was experienced.
 This could be attributed by many factors.
-It could be the economic climate which is affecting not only uMhlathuze but the rest of the country.
-It could also be lacks of facilities for tourist spend, lack of marketing and many other factors may contribute to such patterns.
+It could be the economic climate which is affecting not only uMhlathuze but the Final IDP Review - May 2020